Why You Should Avoid Artificial Sweeteners

 Today, there are many artificial sweeteners on the market including aspartame (Equal™), saccharin (Sweet ‘N Low™), sucralose (Splenda™), Ace-K, and Nutrasweet™.
 However, these non-nutritive sweeteners, as they are sometimes referred to, have been controversial since their introduction to the market in the 1950s, and with good reason, as they are anything but healthy.

-Although created with good intentions, it turns out artificial sweeteners are likely too good to be true, and their side effects are simply not worth it.
+Although created with good intentions, it turns out artificial sweeteners are likely too good to be true, and their side effects may not be worth it.

 Artificial Sweeteners are Chemicals